JepMik/GCL-Build-Analyse-Tool/README.md

 These examples show a clear image of how the AST is formed by the combined work of the Parser and Lexer.
 ## Error
-Parse errors are implemented in our GCL-parser, and should yield an error message, if the Lexer recognizes strings that are not defined.
+Parse errors are implemented in our GCL-parser, and should yield an error message, if the Lexer recognises strings that are not defined.

 If for some reason an error occurs while running an already defined syntax, then please contact the creators.

 ## How to interpret program graph results:
 **The outcome:**

 When running option `2.
 Non-Deterministic Program Graph` or `3.
-Deterministic Program Graph`.
-A file named `graph.dot` file will be generated, where the syntax of the [graphziz text language](https://graphviz.org/doc/info/lang.html) will be inside.
+Deterministic Program Graph` from the Main Menu.
+A file named `graph.dot` will be generated, where the syntax of the [graphziz text language](https://graphviz.org/doc/info/lang.html) will be inside.
 The syntax will change each time the program is run, depending on the input of the Guarded Command Language.

 If using VS-code, and [extension](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz) has been downloaded.
 The graph can be seen directly in the program, utilsing the extension.

 Otherwise [this link](https://edotor.net/).
 The syntax of the `graph.dot` can be dragged and dropped, and hereby shown in graph format.

+## How to interpret the Step-Wise Execution:
+**The outcome:**

+When running option `1.
+Step-wise Execution with Automatic Input` or `2.
+Step-wise Execution with User Input` from the Extended Menu Options.
+A file named `execution.txt` will be generated, where the syntax of step-wise execution is written in the following manner:

+___ is the node.
+___ is the action ???
+___ is the arithmetic ???
+___ is the boolean ???
+___ is the array ???
+___ is the memory ???

+### Terminated or Stuck

+The step-wise execution of the inputted Guarded Commands will run either until it is terminated, stuck or runs out of amount of steps.
+The amount of steps shown is user-input, thus the number inputted may not be sufficient enough for the step-wise execution to either terminate or get stuck.
+The program can then be run again with a larger amount of steps to determine whether or not the program terminates or gets stuck later on.

+Depending on whether the program terminates or gets stuck, one of the following messages will be shown.

+If the program TERMINATES with the given variables and within the set amount of steps:

+    #TERMINATED Program has executed all steps

+If the program gets STUCK with the given variables and within the set amount of steps, the following message will be given, which also shows where the program gets stuck and with how many steps left:

+    #STUCK No further edge can be taken.
+Program is stuck in __ node with __ steps left.

 *Project completed within DTU course 02141 - Computer Science Modelling*